+This grievance process is intended to address matters involving procedural disputes, e.g., the Board's failure to comply with Board Rules and/or these Bylaws, or its failure to comply with the City's Charter, the Plan, local ordinances, and/or state and federal law.
 This grievance process is not intended to apply to Stakeholders who simply disagree with a position or action taken by the Board at one of its meetings.
 Those grievances can be aired at Board meetings.
+Board members are not permitted to file a grievance against another Board member or against the Council.

 Section 2: Grievance Procedure

+A Stakeholder may file a grievance with the Board at any time.
+Any grievance by a Stakeholder must be submitted in writing to the Board who shall cause the matter to be placed on the agenda for the next regular Board meeting.

-Any grievance by a Stakeholder must be submitted in writing to the Board. , the Board shall refer the matter to an Ad Hoc Grievance Committee comprised of Stakeholders randomly selected by the Board from a list of Stakeholders who have previously expressed an interest in serving on such a committee.
+At that meeting, the Board shall refer the matter to an Ad Hoc Grievance Committee comprised of three (3) Stakeholders randomly selected by the Board from a list of Stakeholders who have previously expressed an interest in serving on such a committee.

-, the will coordinate a time and a place for the grievance.
+Within two (2) weeks of the panel’s, the Board will coordinate a time and a place for the panel to meet with the person(s) submitting the grievance to discuss ways in which the dispute may be resolved.
 Best efforts should be made to ensure the Stakeholder(s) submitting the grievance is available to meet with the Ad Hoc Grievance Committee.

-Within after the meeting, the Ad Hoc Grievance Committee shall prepare a written report to be forwarded to the outlining the recommendations for resolving the grievance.
-Once the Board is in receipt of the report, they will put the report on the agenda for discussion and action at the next meeting.
+Within two (2) weeks after the meeting, the Ad Hoc Grievance Committee shall prepare a written report to be forwarded to the Corresponding Secretary outlining the Panel’s recommendations for resolving the grievance.
+Once the Corresponding Secretary is in receipt of the report, they will put the report on the agenda for discussion and action at the next Board meeting.
 The Stakeholder(s) filing the grievance has the right to review the report prior to this meeting and to address the Board prior to any action.
 Final resolution of the complaint shall be by a majority vote of the Board.

 Article XII